DLaury/Housing_Price_Analysis/README.md

 ![Alt text](https://github.com/DLaury/Housing_Price_Analysis/blob/master/Iowa%20Images/Distribution_SalePrice.JPG)

-The Correlation matrix is computed into what is known as the correlation coefficient, which ranges between -1 and +1.
+The correlation matrix is computed into what is known as the correlation coefficient, which ranges between -1 and +1.
 This heat map gives us a better understanding of the correlation between the different variables.
-A perfect correlation implies that as one of the variable woudld explain most of movement of the sale price.
+A perfect correlation implies that one of the variable woudld explain most of movement of the sale price.

 ![Alt text](https://github.com/DLaury/Housing_Price_Analysis/blob/master/Iowa%20Images/Correlation%20Matrix.JPG)